Geb-algebra/a-pile-of-useless-codes-built-up-by-ai-agent-and-an-incompetent-operator-geb-algebra/.ai/memory-bank/systemPatterns.md

 The application integrates with LLMs through the LLM domain, which provides:

-1. **Models**: Types for LLM providers, configurations, prompts, and responses
+1. **Models**: Types for LLM configurations, prompts, and responses
 2. **Factories**: Creation of LLM configurations and prompts with validation
-3. **Repositories**: Persistence of LLM configurations in local storage
+3. **Repositories**: Persistence of LLM configurations (without API keys) in local storage
-4. **Services**: Interaction with LLM providers through a consistent interface
+4. **Services**: Interaction with the Anthropic LLM provider through a consistent interface

-The LLM integration follows a client-side BYOK (Bring Your Own Key) strategy, where users provide their own API keys for LLM providers.
-The application currently supports Anthropic as the primary provider, with placeholders for OpenAI, Google, and Mistral.
+The LLM integration follows a client-side approach where API keys are passed directly to service methods when needed, rather than being stored in the browser.
+This approach improves security by not persisting API keys in local storage.
+The application currently supports Anthropic Claude as the LLM provider.

 The LLM domain is used by the modeling services to: